Geoffrey Lupton

-Geoffrey Henry Lupton (2 September 1882 – 30 December 1949) was a member of the Lupton family of Leeds and is best known for his contribution to the Arts and Crafts movement, working with Ernest Gimson and Sidney Barnsley.
-He was heavily influenced by the writings of Rudolf Steiner.
+Geoffrey Henry Lupton (2 September 1882 – 30 December 1949) was a British architect and furniture designer who is best known for his contribution to the Arts and Crafts movement, working with Ernest Gimson and Sidney Barnsley.

 Early life

-Lupton was a pupil at Bedales School at its original location at Lindfield, West Sussex which in 1900 moved to a new permanent site near Petersfield, Hampshire.
+Lupton was born into the Lupton family of Leeds.
+He was a pupil at Bedales School at its original location at Lindfield, West Sussex, and then from 1900 at its new site near Petersfield, Hampshire.
 He was head boy and left in 1901.
 He was then apprenticed to the family engineering firm, Hathorn Davey of Leeds.
 He erected pumping engines in the Lea Valley around 1903–4 and worked in Germany.

 Arts and Crafts

 Lupton left Hathorn Davey in 1905 to train as an Arts and Crafts architect, cabinet maker and builder with Ernest Gimson, who was later described by Nikolaus Pevsner as "the greatest of the English architect-designers".
 He spent a year in Gimson's workshops at Daneway near Sapperton, Gloucestershire.
 Under Gimson's direction he prepared and built the timber bridge at Hampton Court Palace.
 He worked as an architect and builder in Hampshire, constructing his home and workplace in Cockshott Lane, Froxfield in 1906–7.
 The cottage and attached workshops is a good example of his Arts and Crafts philosophy and craftsmanship.
+He was heavily influenced by the writings of Rudolf Steiner.

 Lupton designed and built the "Red House" in Cockshott Lane for his friend Edward Thomas.
 It had a separate building of which half was a study for Thomas and the rest was for his own beekeeping, which gave it the name "The Bee House".
-A number of houses in Cockshott Lane and around Steep were either designed and built by Lupton, or built to designs by Gimson or Alfred Powell, or for which he undertook the joinery.
-In 1913, Lupton built Sir Francis Ogilvie's house, "Dewdney," on Shere Heath which was considered by Sir Lawrence Weaver to be about the best modern small house of its time.
-These buildings were of hand made brick and English oak.
-In 1911, Lupton commissioned and largely financed Gimson to design the assembly hall at his old school, Bedales, as the first part of a quadrangle of buildings to include a library, laboratories and a gym.
+A number of houses in Cockshott Lane and around the nearby village of Steep were either designed and built by Lupton, or built to designs by Gimson or Alfred Powell, or for which he undertook the joinery.
+In 1913, Lupton built Sir Francis Ogilvie's house, "Dewdney", on Shere Heath, which was considered by Sir Lawrence Weaver to be about the best modern small house of its time.
+These buildings were of hand-made brick and English oak.
+In 1911, Lupton commissioned and largely financed Gimson to design the assembly hall at his old school, Bedales.
+Some years later, Gimson used the hall as the first part of a quadrangle of buildings to include a library, laboratories and a gym.
 The war intervened, and only the library was built.